ZainabAli11/FINALPROJWEBDEV/README.md

 * Ensure the backend server is running.
 * Make sure `.env` variables are correctly set for both backend and frontend.
-* All images are stored in `/uploads` folder in the backend; ensure they are accessible for display.
+* All images are stored in IN /uploads` folder in the backend; ensure they are accessible for display.
 * Refresh the page after updating order status to see changes reflected on the admin panel.

+SCREENSHOTS
+Screenshots in folder
 ---